helidon-io/helidon-examples/examples/imperative/data-jdbc/mysql/README.md

 the Docker command and `src/main/resources/application.yaml` with the new value.
 For production deployments, provide credentials through external configuration or a secrets manager instead of storing them in source control.

-The datasource settings are in `src/main/resources/application.yaml`.
-If MySQL runs on a different host or port, update `data.url`.
-Update the datasource username and password there if you use different credentials.
+The connection settings are under `app.database` in `src/main/resources/application.yaml`.
+If MySQL runs on a different host or port, update the URL.
+Update the username and password there if you use different credentials.

 ## Build and Run